Spyro Reignited Trilogy (Windows)

 A minute-long test video.

 A loading bar video that doesn't play unless the intro logo cinematics are deleted or renamed.
+This gets used in the console versions, however.

 - The graphics for Sparx's health bar used in the third game's Sparx levels are all internally labelled as "UI_Difficulty_002", with the later two having "Blue" and "Green" after the "002".
 Seeing how they are found after the unused sheep graphic (see #Unused Graphics) then they may have been intended for a "Normal" difficulty setting (or at the very least only the golden/standard version of Sparx).